vatpac-technology/sops/docs/aerodromes/Avalon.md

 !!!
 Note
     All jet aircraft shall be cleared via TEMPL, DCT AV or the RNAV IAF.

-Unless otherwise coordinated and subject to Class E traffic requirements, aircraft shall be transferred to AV TWR no later than:
+Unless otherwise coordinated and subject to Class E traffic requirements, aircraft shall be transferred to AV ADC no later than:

 | Procedure | Transfer point |
 | ------ | ----------|